Sole (foot): Society and culture

-The purpose of protecting the sole against uncomfortable and harmful impacts of the environment during locomotion initiated the general introduction of footwear in early human history.
-The achieved protection of the susceptible soles provided for faster and considerably more efficient movement particularly in adverse environmental terrains as against walking or running on bare feet.

-The sensitivity of the sole makes it an objective for a sensual touch, tickling or sexual stimulation and also a target for means of corporal punishment.

-The beating of the soles of a person's bare feet (foot whipping or "bastinado") with specific objects such as rods and canes has hereby served as a means of corporal punishment and discipline in various civilizations to this day.
-The application of this measure is mostly found in prisons and similar institutions, such as schools and reformatories.
-It is also a common method of physical torture.

-In Thailand, Saudi Arabia, and some Muslim countries it is considered offensive to sit raising the leg so the uncovered sole of the foot is visible and therefore taboo.
+In Thailand, Saudi Arabia, and some Muslim countries, it is considered offensive and taboo to sit raising the leg so the uncovered sole of the foot is visible.
+Among societies that practiced human cannibalism in various parts of the world, the soles of the feet were considered among the best parts of the body to eat.
+Soles may also be the subject of foot fetishism.

 Other animals

 Terrestrial animals using their soles for locomotion are called plantigrade.

 In chimpanzees, the soles are furrowed with creases deeper and more distinct than in their palms.
 In the palms, the pattern density is thickest in the central part, but in the sole, the density is thickest near the big toe whilst a large part of the remaining sole is covered by thick, tight, and smooth skin almost without furrows.

 In bonobos, the pattern intensity of the epidermal ridges (i.e. "fingerprints") of the palms and soles is considerably higher than in chimpanzees.
 Whilst the pattern intensity in the palm is the highest of all species of apes, in the sole, the density decreases and is comparable to other apes.